 - Automation rules respond to manual ticket actions — one automation rule cannot trigger another.

-- Atera offers three preset rules that are commonly used.
+- Atera offers 4 preset rules that are commonly used.
 For examples of commonly used ticket automation rules, see Commonly-used ticket automation rules

 Understanding Ticket automation rules